glytoucan/glytoucan/manual/index.md

   </li>
 </ul>

-Browse
+View
 ---------------

-The browse all functionality provides a quick way to view all of a specific data type.
-All data in the glycan repository can be viewed from these interfaces.
+The View All functionality provides a quick way to browse all of a specific data type.
+All data in the glycan repository can be analyzed from these interfaces.

 <ul class="lesson-images">
   <li>